Code-Institute-Submissions/VentureSouth/README.md

 * Beaches Page
     * Chrome, Safari, Firefox
         1. Clicked the beaches link on all browers and it loads.
-        2. Clicked each card link and it opens a new tab as expected.
+        2. Clicked each card link button and it opens a new tab as expected.
         3. Clicked each button on the destination page and they all work.
         4. Clicked more/less buttons on the page each works as expected with accordion effect.
         5. Clicked the country heading and accordion effect is present with icon changing direction.